 The Student Machine Shop is located at 1166 Etcheverry Hall in the Mechanical Engineering Department at the north end of the University of California at Berkeley.

-The Student Shop is managed and operated by Scott McCormick, Jacob Gallego, Jeff Higginbotham, Katherine Hom, and Dennis Lee, who between them have accumulated more than 160 years of practical work experience in industry and manufacturing.
+The Student Shop is managed and operated by Scott McCormick, Katherine Hom, Alex Jordan, and Dennis Lee, who between them have many years of practical work experience in industry and manufacturing.

 The Student Machine shop training program provides student instruction covering safe working skills using hand tools, operating power machine tools safely, and the general procedures operating those machine tools.
 The machine tools include engine lathes, vertical milling machines, drill presses, bench top grinders, belt sanders, band saws, and addition equipment used in teaching manufacturing processes, including an OMAX Water Jet, a Mori Seiki CNC Lathe, several Haas Vertical Machining Centers, a Markforged X7 3D Printer, several Stratasys F170 3D Printers, and a Hexagon Romer Coordinate Measuring Machine.

 Upon completion of a concentrated technical training program, students who qualify are allowed to utilize the shop facility.
 Here, they design and manufacture their engineering projects supporting their engineering class work, research, and team competition groups.

-Student machine shop training begins by signing up at the machine shop in 1166 Etcheverry Hall at the beginning of each semester; see Scott, Jacob, Katherine or Dennis for individual sign ups.
+Student machine shop training begins by signing up at the machine shop in 1166 Etcheverry Hall at the beginning of each semester; see Scott, Katherine or Dennis for individual sign ups.